information about most of the outside contributors

 Though not necessarily the best, the Irish band the Chieftains, led by pipes player Paddy Moloney, have been since the 1970s, and continue to be, the world's most popular disseminators of traditional Irish folk music.
 They have an incredible amount of albums to their credit, and have played with rock greats like Van Morrison.

-the Chieftains became the first artists to have the
+albums, the Chieftains became the first artists to have the

 entire Rolling Stones contribute to an album of theirs.
 In 1993,

 to them guesting on the Chieftains' next album, Long Black

 Veil.
 Previously, Paddy Moloney had guested on Mick's 1987

 Olympic Studios engineer George Chkiantz worked with the group Family (who appeared on the bill with the Stones at Hyde Park in July 1969), before also helping out Glyn Johns on the Stones' Let It Bleed.
 A year earlier, he had engineered Brian's recordings of the Master Musicians of Jajouka, which were released as an album in 1971.
 In 1973-74, Chkiantz worked with the Stones again.
 He engineered the recording of the song It's Only Rock and Roll at Ron Wood's home studio.
 In the late '60s and '70s, he also worked with The Soft Machine, Savoy Brown, Ten Years After, King Crimson and Led Zeppelin.